 Your doctor may recommend an ultrasound to view your reproductive organs.
-This examination will reveal whether or not you have any abnormal growths such as polyps or fibroids.
+This examination will reveal whether you have any abnormal growths, such as polyps or fibroids.
 It can also help to rule out internal bleeding.

 If you’ve had heavy or prolonged bleeding, a complete blood count reveals whether your red blood cell count is too low.
 A low red blood cell count can indicate anemia.

 If an abnormal growth is causing the bleeding, or your uterine lining is unusually thick, your doctor will take a sample of the uterine tissue for testing.

 There are many treatment options available for DUB.
-Sometimes, in cases of puberty especially, no action is taken as the hormones usually correct themselves.
-However, the right treatment for you will depend on the underlying cause of the bleeding.
+Sometimes, in cases of puberty especially, no action is taken, as the hormones usually correct themselves.
+The right treatment for you will depend on the underlying cause of the bleeding.